Iowa’s use of pandemic aid for 2nd IT project draws scrutiny

 So far, it has spent about $40,000 on the project out of $16.9 million in coronavirus relief funds set aside to date by the Iowa Department of Management.

-As part of the project, the state last month selected Sense Corp. for a 5-year, multimillion dollar contract to create and install a new cloud-based data management platform.
-The state will have the option of extending the deal with St. Louis-based Sense for up to five more years.
+The state last month selected Sense Corp. for a 5-year, multimillion dollar contract to create and install a new cloud-based data management platform.
+The state has the option to extend the deal for up to five more years.

 The state’s 128-page request for proposals issued to vendors in July mentioned the coronavirus once, saying the contract’s “first workstream will focus on critical data during emergent situations like the COVID-19 pandemic.”